 KDK is the Key Derivation Key

-Length is the total number of bits to derive.
+n is the current number (#1254) of the EDP epoch in the EDP epoch sequence as defined in 10.71.2.5 EDP epoch start time computation Length is the total number of bits to derive.
 A total of 1728 bits are derived for a EDP

 FA block.